schm00g/hello-world-solana/README.md

 # Hello world on Solana

+WIP: This repo is a simply a fork of the Solana hello-world tutorial app (until I find a new purpose for it).

 This project demonstrates how to use the [Solana Javascript API](https://github.com/solana-labs/solana-web3.js) to interact with programs on the Solana blockchain.